 In other words, how easy to handle it and to mount it on the wall?

 On the back of each of our absorber panel installation including membranes there are pre-drilled holes.

-In which you can easily screw your wooden screw-hooks packed with the acoustic panel, without any effort.
+In which you can easily screw your wooden screw-hooks packed with the acoustic element, without any effort.
 You must hang the other hook (not included in our product) that is drilled and bolted in the wall onto this hook.
 You have to simply hang any of our sound absorption panels onto it.

-If you want to hang it from the ceiling it will not be a complicated task, it works the same way as with hanging on the wall the only difference is that it is advisable to buy a tiny and thin chain, fishing line or plaited wire.
+If you want to hang it from the roof it will not be a complicated task, it works the same way as with hanging on the wall the only difference is that it is advisable to buy a tiny and thin chain, fishing line or plaited wire.
 In this case there is no problem even if the distances between the holes do not match as the wire is able to be adapted to the hook on the sound panels.

 What about durability?

-If anybody has ever tried to restore the wall after affixing “acoustic” foam on it he/she will know that repairing the two tiny holes left from our acoustic panels is a piece of cake.
+If anybody has ever tried to restore the wall after affixing “acoustic” foam on it he/she will know that repairing the two tiny holes left from our acoustic elements is a piece of cake.
 If we consider only that issue the result of the foam or styrofoam thought to be very cheap will be significantly more expensive than our sound absorption panels.
 The glue used for the foams is usually more expensive than the foam itself.
 Not to mention the complete wall renovation and painting of the room left behind.

-Cleaning of the acoustic panels:
+Cleaning of the panels:

 You can wipe any of our products with slightly wet cloth.

-Before choosing the acoustic panel and the colour it is advisable to take into account the “fastidiousness” of the colour of the material.
+Before choosing the acoustic elements and the colour it is advisable to take into account the “fastidiousness” of the colour of the material.
 Unfortunately, the light colours (only textile) will get dirty sooner, thus they can become very ugly due to circumstances beyond our control, the spot will not disappear even if it is washed off.
 It is advisable to choose a darker acoustic silk in the dusty rooms.